 5. Clear Return Policy

 In the customer's purchase journey, you must communicate clearly about your return policy.
 Without this information, not every customer will purchase in your online store.
 The proper handling of a return shipment from a customer can also lead to a higher chance that this customer will return to you.
-Sending an online return leads to a follow-up purchase in 44% of the cases, if you return the returned product to a store, this is even 66%.
-The focus on returns can therefore also help drive your sales.
+Sending an online return leads to a follow-up purchase in 44% of the cases.
+If you return the returned product to a store, this is even 66%.
+The focus on returns can, therefore, also help drive your sales.

 6. Availability & Delivery Time

 Shoppers cannot buy products if they're not available for purchase.
-Retailers should monitor if products are in stock so shoppers don't go for an alternative, get disappointed, and return their products.
+Retailers should monitor if products are in stock so that shoppers don't go for an alternative, get disappointed, and return their products.

-Those who already bought your products and the delivery time is not as expected, feel disappointed, and might order somewhere else and return your product.
+Those who already bought your products and the delivery time is not as expected feel disappointed, and might order somewhere else and return your product.